Chatlada-Nina/serenity-relax-and-spa/README.md

    - When I opened the first deployment in the new tab the website didn't show the style only the plain HTML so I edited the CSS link in HTML and removed the slash(/) to change that to a relative link.
 Now, all styles show up and work fine.

 - The radio button in the Booking form didn't work properly
-   - When I click on both radio buttons, they were selected both and can not undo it.
+   - When I click on both radio buttons, they were selected both and could not undo it.
 I want users select just one button(new or old member)
-   - I found out that I have different value for name attribute so to solve this issue, I needed to have a same name to radio buttons.
-Now It works properly as I wanted.
+   - I found out that I have different value for name attribute so to solve this issue, I needed to have a same name in the radio buttons.
+Now, It works properly as I wanted.

 - During the deployment I have a temporary issue from Github which showed failed to deploy but not something cause by my code.